AppMini/miniCast/README.md

-Web app to listen to podcasts.
+Self-hosted web app for listening to podcasts.

 ![Screenshot of the app](./screenshot.png)